sul-dlss-labs/OCFL-Tools/README.md

 # Create a third version and add a 3rd file.
 ocfl.add_file('my_content/a_third_file.txt', 'checksum_cccccccccccc', 3)

+# Add (optional) additional fixity checksums to an existing file:
+ocfl.update_fixity('checksum_cccccccccccc', 'md5', 'an_md5_checksum_for_this_file')
+ocfl.update_fixity('checksum_cccccccccccc', 'sha1', 'a_sha1_checksum_for_this_file')

+# Remember we're using the digest of the file to positively identify it, which
+# is why we use the digest, not the file path, to associate an additional checksum with that file.

 # Output the complete inventory.json.
 puts ocfl.serialize

-# Or if files are more your bag:
+# If you want the object output to an inventory.json file, call #to_file.
+# This will also generate the appropriate digest sidecar file.
 ocfl.to_file('/directory/to/put/inventory/in/')

 # Check a directory for a valid OCFL object
 validate = OcflTools::OcflValidator.new(object_root_dir)
-puts validate.verify_structure.results  # checks the physical layout of the object root puts validate.verify_inventory.results  # checks the syntax and internal consistency of the inventory.json puts validate.verify_manifest.results   # cross-checks existence of files on disk against the manifest in the inventory.json puts validate.verify_checksums.results  # checks digests in the inventory against files discovered in the object root.
+puts validate.verify_structure.results  # checks the physical layout of the object root puts validate.verify_inventory.results  # checks the syntax and internal consistency of the inventory.json puts validate.verify_manifest.results   # cross-checks existence of files on disk against the manifest in the inventory.json puts validate.verify_checksums.results  # checks digests in the inventory manifest against files discovered in the object root.

+# Optionally, if you have additional fixity checksums in the inventory:
+puts validate.verify_fixity.results                   # checks files using MD5 checksums (default).
+puts validate.verify_fixity(digest: 'sha1').results   # checks files using sha1 checksums.

+# If you just want to do a complete check of a suspected OCFL object root, do:
+validate = OcflTools::OcflValidator.new(object_root_dir)
+puts validate.validate_ocfl_object_root # Will do structure, inventory and manifest checksum checks.

+# If you'd like to use values in the fixity block instead of the manifest checksums, do:
+puts validate.validate_ocfl_object_root(digest: 'sha1').results

 ```